xueboning/Himalayan-Bush-robins/README.md

 Code  for 'Phenotypic plasticity shapes the elevation range of Himalayan altitudinal migrants'

 1) We used two species (Tarsiger chrysaeus and Tarsiger indicus) in our study.

-2) Bush_robin_code.zip contains 4 R scripts for relevant analyses, including:
+2) We used four tissues (heart, flight muscle, lung and liver) in our study.

-  R-script-for-DEG analysis.R
+3) Bush_robin_code.zip contains 3 R scripts for relevant analyses, including:

-  R-script-for-WGCNA.R
+  R-script-for-DEG analysis.r
-  R-script-for-vector analysis.R
+  R-script-for-WGCNA.r
-  R-script-for-figure plot.R
+  R-script-for-vector analysis.r

 The version of R software and how to install them can be found on each script.
 R version 4.2.0 was used to conduct all R analyses.